GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 ---
 layout: 'layouts/doc-post.njk'
 title: 'Attribution Reporting'
-subhead: The Attribution Reporting API makes it possible to measure when an ad click or view leads to a conversion on such as a purchase on an advertiser site.
+subhead: The Attribution Reporting API makes it possible to measure when an ad click or view leads to a conversion such as a purchase on an advertiser site.
 It's designed so it cannot be used by third parties to track user browsing behavior across sites.
-description: The Attribution Reporting API makes it possible to measure when an ad click or view leads to a conversion on such as a purchase on an advertiser site.
+description: The Attribution Reporting API makes it possible to measure when an ad click or view leads to a conversion such as a purchase on an advertiser site.
 It's designed so it cannot be used by third parties to track user browsing behavior across sites.
 date: 2021-05-18
-updated: 2022-03-28
+updated: 2022-03-31
 authors:
   - maudn
   - samdutton